Andrew-2609/tt-go-sample-api/README.md

 I wanted to implement a conteinerized SonarQube for this API, but I had a hard time configuring this bloody thing locally many times, so I didn't have the patience nor the time to try to implement it during this weekend.

 Just know that it was a nice goal to achieve, and that in a real world project there would be at least a `sonar-project.properties` file to enable SonarQube to capture coverage data during a pipeline, for example.

+## Swagger + OpenAPI

+I wanted to elaborate a proper documentation for this project, but I simply didn't have the time 😞.

+# 📝 Ending Note

+Thanks for reading so far.
+I implemented this project and the another one in less then two days (from 2024-08-24 to 2024-08-25), plus today to elaborate the documentations and make the final adjustments, so I hope you take that in consideration if you don't think this project is polished enough 🙏.

+Plus, I didn't use any translation tool to elaborate this documentation, so you can get an idea of my **written English** ability just by reading this document (and this also justifies any mistakes I'm sure I made 😆).

+Again, thank you very very much for analysing this project.
+I really really hope it make a difference in any selection process you're currently responsible for!